-The following information is provided to establish protective measures to reduce risk to students to occupational exposure to blood and other potentially infectious materials in the classroom and clinical setting.
+The following information is provided to establish protective measures to reduce the risk to students of occupational exposure to blood and other potentially infectious materials in the classroom and clinical setting.
 This information applies to infectious materials including blood and blood products; body fluids such as saliva, semen, vaginal secretions; cerebrospinal, synovial, pleural, pericardial, peritoneal, and amniotic fluids; contaminated sharps; pathological wastes; and human immunodeficiency virus (HIV) and HBV- containing materials.

 - 1. Students are to follow universal precautions such as wearing gloves and other appropriate personal protective clothing and eye protection, if necessary; washing hands; not eating, drinking, storing food, smoking, applying cosmetics, or handling contact lenses in the clinic. - 2.
 Students are to follow the housekeeping policies and procedures of their assigned facility keeping in mind the need to clean and disinfect all surfaces and equipment; using mechanical means to pick up possibly contaminated broken glassware; using labeled, leak proof primary and secondary containers for storage and transportation of infectious wastes; collecting and disposing waste and laundry properly; and wearing gloves and other protective clothing as necessary. - 3.
 Students with active hepatitis infections should have clearance by the DCE and either their personal physician or Student Health Service before returning to active clinical status.
 If a student has possible exposure to TB, HIV, or HBV containing materials or persons, he/she is to inform the CI immediately and follow the facility policies and procedures.
 Additionally, the student must inform the DCE and report to SHS for appropriate follow up measures. - 4.
 Any student who contracts measles, mumps, or rubella is required to inform the DCE and report this information to SHS.
-The student cannot return to the clinic until released by SHS. - 5.
+The student cannot return to the classroom or clinic until released by SHS. - 5.
 Any time the student has influenza or an infectious respiratory condition, it is encouraged that the student remove him/herself from the clinic and take appropriate medical measures until the symptoms subside. - 6.
-All students must follow all WSU COVID-19 policy and procedures.
+Any time the student has influenza, COVID-19, or an infectious respiratory condition, it is encouraged that the student remove him/herself from the classroom or clinic and take appropriate medical measures until the symptoms subside.

 It is the policy of WSU that students who have AIDS, ARC, or positive HIV tests will be allowed normal classroom attendance or performance of regular duty assignments if they are physically and psychologically able.
 The University will offer educational programs to students to promote knowledge and prevention of AIDS.
-Individuals with AIDS, ARC, or positive HIV tests, who are participating in activities where an exchange of body fluids, such as blood, may occur (e.g. contact sports, educational laboratory/clinical settings) should discuss the advisability of participation in these activities with their physician.
+Individuals with AIDS, ARC, or positive HIV tests, who are participating in activities where an exchange of body fluids, such as blood, may occur (e.g., contact sports, educational laboratory/clinical settings) should discuss the advisability of participation in these activities with their physician.
 The participant with AIDS, ARC, or positive HIV tests has the responsibility to inform other participants of the possibility of contamination.
 You have the responsibility of sharing this information with the ACCE prior to clinical placement since you may be participating in clinical education activities in facilities whose policies may differ.